huynhloc/99-problems/problem3/README.md

 **There are several computational inefficiencies and anti-patterns:**

-- `FormattedWalletBalance` inteface shoule extend `WalletBalance` interface
+- `FormattedWalletBalance` interface should extend from `WalletBalance` interface

 - `children` is not used anywhere, and shoule be removed